-Walmart Using A.I.-powered Cameras to Spot Shoplifters at Self-checkouts | Digital Trends
+Walmart Using A.I.-powered Cameras to Spot Self-checkout Shoplifters | Digital Trends

-Walmart may be some time away from following in Amazon’s footsteps when it comes to checkout-free stores, so until then it has to find its own ways of reducing cases of theft at the final stage of a customer’s shop.
+Walmart may be some time away from following in Amazon’s footsteps when it comes to checkout-free stores, so until then, it has to find its own ways of reducing cases of theft at the final stage of a customer’s shop.

 Current efforts include the use of computer vision technology at self-checkout counters, Business Insider reported this week.

-The big-box retailer confirmed its use of A.I-powered surveillance, adding that it’s currently in operation at around 20% of its U.S. stores.
+The big-box retailer confirmed its use of A.I.-powered surveillance, adding that it’s currently in operation at around 20% of its U.S. stores.

-The system, called Missed Scan Detection, does what it says on the tin, deploying advanced cameras to look for underhand behavior taking place at Walmart’s checkouts.
+The system, called Missed Scan Detection, does what it says, deploying advanced cameras to look for underhand behavior taking place at Walmart’s checkouts.

 If the software powering the system understands that an item has passed the scanner without being scanned, an alert is automatically sent to a member of staff who will then investigate to find out what happened.
 It’s not clear if the technology is advanced enough to detect all of the various different tricks some determined shoplifters deploy at self-checkout counters, though it’s likely that Walmart is working to further develop the system.